ATTX-project/ATTX-project.github.io/attx_project/Consul-for-Service-Discovery-on-Docker-Swarm.md

 `curl "http://$(docker-machine ip swarm-1):8500/v1/kv/docker-flow/my_web?recurse"`

-The output should include Service Discovery data in key value format, and be available in all Consul instances (replace "docker-machine ip swarm-1" with "docker-machine ip swarm-2" and "docker-machine ip swarm-3"):
+The output should include Service Discovery data in key value format, and be available in all Consul instances (replace `docker-machine ip swarm-1` with `docker-machine ip swarm-2` and `docker-machine ip swarm-3`):

 ```javascript
 {